Socialist Party of National Liberation: Origins

 Its members at the time, between 50 and 100, were concentrated in Barcelona, Vallès Oriental, Vallès Occidental, Maresme, Lleida, the Tarragonès, the Terra Alta and the Gironès.
 The party had also contacts they had in Mallorca and València.

-Since the September 11, 1969 the PSAN participated in the placement of estelades, political graffiti and posters.
+Since September 11, 1969 the PSAN participated in the placement of estelades, political graffiti and posters.
 Some members were arrested due to those actions.
 At the same time, in December 1969 they were invited to join the Council of Political Forces of Catalonia, but they refused because of the Burgeois and moderate character of this body.

 In September 1970 the PSAN encouraged its members to join CCOO.
 They participated in the demonstrations on May 1, and attempteded to form a teachers union and maintained contacts with the Socialist Movement of Catalonia.
 Influenced by the Process of Burgos and the Basque armed group ETA, the party created a direct action section, to show solidarity with the Basque movement.
 The same year Socialist Independentist Action of Catalonia (ASIC), led by Fèlix Cucurull, a small group but with experienced militants.
 They also maintained contacts with Esquerra Catalana dels Treballadors (ECT), the Valencian Socialist Party (PSV), Germania Socialista and the Comité Rossellonès d'Estudis i d'Acció (CREA).

 On January 16, 1971, the party called for a demonstration in Barcelona in solidarity with the people being tried in the Process of Burgos, with 200 participants.
 The PSAN also showed support to the Assembly of Catalonia, to avoid isolation and lose influence.
-Joan Josep Armet became the spokesman, and intended to strengthen its popular and paraticipativo character and deepen its national character.
+Joan Josep Armet became the spokesman and intended to strengthen its popular and paraticipativo character and deepen its national character.
 In 1972 the party was in crisis because of its slow growth, especially in the unions, and some activists believed that changes were needed to energize the party.
 This critical members published, between 1972 and 1973, several magazines.
 In 1972 the youth section, Catalan Revolutionary Youth (JRC) was created.
 The PSAN also supported the militants of the Catalan Liberation Front (FAC), that were jailed or were being tried, but criticized the lack of serious political content in that organization.

 After the Second Plenary Session of the Assembly of Catalonia in 1973, the PSAN politically confronted the PSUC and OCE-Bandera Roja, accusing them of being Spanish nationalists.
 The Catalan Revolutionary Youth and the PSAN had also at the time the first confrontations, since the youth group wanted a more frentist approach to organization.
 The insurrectionsm of some sectors also caused internal problems.